Edward Renouf (chemist): Personal life

-Edward Renouf married at Boston on February 8, 1871 Annie Vincent Whelpley (1849–1930), the daughter of physician and author James Davenport Whelpley (1817–1872) and his wife, Anna Marie Wells (1828–1860).
-Annie Whelpley was born in New York City, but had Boston roots: The poets Thomas Wells (1790–1861) and Anna Maria (Foster) Wells (1795–1868) were her grandparents, and Gov. Samuel Adams (1722–1803) was her great-great grandfather.
+Edward Renouf married at Boston on February 8, 1871, Annie Vincent Whelpley, the daughter of physician and author James Davenport Whelpley and his wife, Anna Marie Wells.
+Annie Whelpley was born in New York City, but had Boston roots: The poets Thomas Wells and Anna Maria (Foster) Wells were her grandparents, and Gov. Samuel Adams was her great-great-grandfather.
 According to one writer, she was "an accomplished singer and artist."
 Among the oil paintings exhibited in Chicago at the World's Columbian Exposition of 1893 was No. 1098, Portrait of Mlle.
-Hausen, by A. Renouf-Whelpley (Nos.
-1099–1104 were works of Whistler’s).
+Hausen, by A. Renouf-Whelpley.

 The couple had two children: Edward Davenport Renouf (1872–1954), born in Boston, and Vincent Adams Renouf (1876–1910), born in Düsseldorf.

 When Edward Renouf returned to the United States in 1885 to teach at Johns Hopkins, he and Annie Renouf effectively separated.
-In her passport application in 1915, she submitted an affidavit explaining her protracted stay abroad: "...I ceased to reside in the United States about 1881...I have since resided temporarily at Germany, Austria, Italy and Switzerland...I arrived at Locarno, Switzerland where I am now temporarily residing in December 1915; I came to Europe to engage in my work as a painter and composer and am now obliged to remain here on account of my health....I maintain the following ties of family in the United States: husband, professor Edward Renouf, Monkton, Maryland and brother: James Davenport Whelpley, c/o Century Magazine, New York...my husband owns real estate and I receive $1,500 annually from him."
+In her passport application in 1915, she submitted an affidavit explaining her protracted stay abroad: I ceased to reside in the United States about 1881 ...
+I have since resided temporarily at Germany, Austria, Italy and Switzerland ...
+I arrived at Locarno, Switzerland where I am now temporarily residing in December 1915; I came to Europe to engage in my work as a painter and composer and am now obliged to remain here on account of my health ....
+I maintain the following ties of family in the United States: husband, professor Edward Renouf, Monkton, Maryland and brother: James Davenport Whelpley, c/o Century Magazine, New York ... my husband owns real estate and I receive $1,500 annually from him.

-Annie Renouf died at Florence, Italy on May 4, 1930, and was buried in the Cimitero degli Allori.
+Annie Renouf died at Florence, Italy on May 4, 1930.

-In June, 1933, when arriving at New York from Bermuda, Edward Renouf gave his address as "The Old Mill House," Brewster, New York.
-He died on November 1, 1934, and his remains were interred at St. Mary the Virgin Church Cemetery, in Warwick Parish, Bermuda.
+In June 1933, when arriving at New York from Bermuda, Edward Renouf gave his address as "The Old Mill House," Brewster, New York.
+He died on November 1, 1934.